rgomez-ucb/psmisinforddt/README.md

 - Yucheng Lu : Visualization lead

 ## Information
 This is the repository where we should work!
+Our presentation day is December 1st.

 ## Research Question
 How does misinformation circulate and engage communities across political subreddits on Reddit over time?

+## Dataset
+Reddit  r/PoliticalDiscussion

+## What we did and plan to do
+1. TF-IDF
+2. BERT topic: to categorize the posts and the comments.
+3. Get the top posts then run VADER analysis
+    - Do negative or positive posts get more feedback?
+4. Comparison models: Linear regression, SVM, RNN, CNN
+5. F1 score, confusion matrix,

 ## Project Structure